Noname968/airin/README.md

 Discord Server: [https://discord.gg/QnbFaudJNf](https://discord.gg/QnbFaudJNf)

-For any queries you can DM me on Discord `harsha9680`.
+For any queries you can DM me on Discord `Luckyhv`.